ShahdElmahallawy/CPU/README.md

 # CPU
-An implementation of a CPU in Verilog that supports all 40 RV32IMC instructions.
+• An implementation of a CPU that supports all 40 RV32IMC instructions.
+Verilog.
+• It supports multiplication, division, and remainder operations.
+• It supports the compressed instructions.
+• It handles dependencies and hazards problems.